-From comments on previous blogs from me, some have not understood why I am still an active Jehovah's witness.
-The answer is simple: I have dedicated myself to Jehovah and not to an organization.
-Moreover, I see a lot of similarities in the Bible in the way people used to get away with God and how that unfortunately still happens today.
-More importantly, the Bible shows me exactly how to deal with that.
-However, that does not mean to me being passive under the guise of 'obedience and trust in Jehovah's organization'.
-In my view, that seems too much in practice Mattheus 25: 42-45.
+Responses to my previous blogs have shown that some do not understand why I am still an active Jehovah's witness.
+The answer is simple: I have made a dedication to Jehovah and not to an organization, and moreover, I see many similarities in the Bible in the way people got off with God back then and how unfortunately that still happens today.
+More importantly, the Bible shows me exactly how to deal with this.
+However, for me that does not mean being passive under the guise of 'obedience and trust in Jehovah's organization.
+In practice, that seems too much in my opinion Mattheus 25: 42-45.
 Activating love to the most vulnerable groups in this society, that is all about me in faith.

-Years ago, I made this promise to Jehovah and I still want to do that.
+I made all this promise to Jehovah years ago and I still want to keep it.
 I want to obey his voice more than people's.
-That assignment that goes with it includes that I try to be a preacher of justice and that I do not let myself be silenced by opposition.
-Of course, of course, I try to hang out as much as possible that innocent pigeon.
-Fortunately, I managed to achieve that most of the witnesses in my municipality are now at least aware of the fact that the organization does not play an open card when it comes to the policy concerning sexual child abuse and that the two witness regulations are absurd. way is applied in the handling of abuse cases.
-I am extremely grateful to Jehovah that I am fortunate enough to have sisters and brothers inside and especially outside the community who share my concerns about this.
-A hungry wolf within a trusted pack will not hesitate to devour me if I do not pay enough attention.
-Exclusion due to apostasy they will call that.
+This assignment includes that I try to be a preacher of righteousness and not let opposition silence me.
+Of course I try to play that innocent pigeon as much as possible.
+Fortunately, I have been able to achieve that most witnesses in my congregation are now at least aware of the fact that the organization is not playing open cards when it comes to the policy on sexual child abuse and that the two-witness arrangement is absurd. is applied in the handling of abuse cases.
+I am deeply grateful to Jehovah that I happily have sisters and brothers within and especially outside the congregation who share my concerns about this.
+A hungry wolf within a trusted pack will not hesitate to devour me if I am not paying enough attention.
+They will call that exclusion for apostasy.
 In any case, it will not be me.
-To the article Elders - treat God's flock with tenderness! in The Watchtower from 15 September 1989 neither.
+To the article Elders --Treat God's Flock With Tenderness! in The Watchtower from 15 September 1989 neither.
 It is clear to me that every Christian must be willing to enter the kingdom of God through much tribulation.
 Fortunately we don't have to do that alone, the circle of friends all around Reclaimed Voices is good proof of that.
 We can all experience that ourselves on 6 October.
 Be there!

 * The Speaking Witness is an active Jehovah's witness who is connected to one of the local congregations of Jehovah's Witnesses in the Netherlands.
 He is critical of how Jehovah's Witnesses react to the media reports about sexual abuse and shows that there are also people in the organization who believe that the subject of sexual abuse should be dealt with differently.